reviveMC74/reviveMC74/README.md

 a new recovery image, and patching the boot.img to run in not secure mode, uninstall the Meraki apps and to install revive.MC74-debug.apk

-If at some point you want to revive the MC74 up to the point that the boot file system image was backuped on your host computer, but before the 'fixed' (updated) boot partition is installed, use the 'backupBoot' objective.
+If for some reason you only want to revive the MC74 up to the point that the boot file system image was backuped on your host computer, but before the 'fixed' (updated) boot partition is installed, use the 'backupBoot' objective.

-### Using the phone

-After the phone boots up Android you should see the Android launcher (provided by the com.teslacoilsw.launcher app.
-If you pick up the handset the VOIP app should show the virtual keypad and you should hear a 'dialtone' on the handset.

-The MC74 only has a few physical buttons (Volume Up, Volume Down and Mute).
-They work as you would expect -- EXCEPT that if you do a 'long click' on the Mute button it will take you back to the Android launcher home screen.
-(There is also an ambient light sensor hidden in the frame 1cm above the Volume Up button -- eventually this will be made into a virtual 'button' to do something.)

-### Configuring the VOIP SIP address

-When the phone app starts up, if no VOIP account address is saved, the 'VOIP Settings' page will be displayed to allow you to enter the SIP address for the phone.
-The SIP can be changed later by swiping 'in' from the the left of the screen (while in the phone app), to pull out the 'side menu'.
-Click on the 'SIP Address' menu item.
-For more complicated SIP addresses use the 'Settings' side menu item.
+To start the revival, start the reviveMC74.py script with no arguments (implying the top level 'revive' objective):

+    python reviveMC74.py

+The script will check that all the needed programs and files are avaialble.
+It then checks the state of the MC74 to see what state it is in and how much of the revival process has already been done.
+Follow the instructions in the script -- as there are some manual steps, like holding down the 'Mute' button and connecting and disconnecting cables.

 ### Revival Process

-The revival process is done in step, called 'objectives'.
+The revival process is done in steps, called 'objectives'.
 Most objectives have perequiste objectives.
 If a perequiste objective has already been completed, it is not skipped (unless it is explicity requested by the user).
 This objectively run in the following order: